 And you can easily create new tasks and mark them complete to stay organized.

 Tip:Use Bordio daily planner for all your productivity and organizing needs: calendar, tasks, waiting lists, time blocks, and notes.
-Manage your personal or work projects from start to finish via a single Bordio account.
+Manage your personal or work projects from start to finish via a single Bordio account with different time managers online and virtual planners.

 Gmail Trick #9: Using Gmail when offline